 To introduce your Sustainable Acquisition Program or new environmental products to staff, consider setting up a display with posters depicting success stories and cost savings from environmental products presently being used at your and other sites.

 DOE has a "U.S. Department of Energy Buys Bio for Energy Security" suite of posters with Velcro fasteners available for display at your site.
 You can either print the posters for your display or borrow them for a 3-month period.
-To borrow posters, contact Josh Silverman.
+To borrow posters, contact Shab Fardanesh.

-In addition to posters, the U.S. Department of Energy has kits of sample biobased products for display along with the posters and brochures.
+In addition to posters, the U.S. Department of Energy has kits of sample biobased products for display along with the posters.

 Because of the enormous size of the following graphics files, we have posted them as Adobe Acrobat PDFs.
 Download Adobe Reader.